Barry Soper: So what could a Kiwi utopia look like today?

 It'd obviously be worth considerably more today.

-Muldoon's Dancing Cossacks television ad of that year, painting the Government as jackbooting its way towards a state-controlled economy similar to the Soviet Union.
+Muldoon's Dancing Cossacks television ad of that year painted the Government as jackbooting its way towards a state-controlled economy similar to the Soviet Union.

-It took more than a quarter of a century for the Clark Government to put in place another Super Fund, today worth more than $40 billion with a healthy annual average return of more than nine percent, one of the best performing funds in the world.
+It took more than a quarter of a century for the Clark Government to put in place another Super Fund, today worth more than $40 billion with a healthy annual average return of more than 9 per cent, one of the best performing funds in the world.

-The annual cost of the old age pension then was around $5 billion a year and in just over ten years time it's predicted to reach $20 billion.
+The annual cost of the old age pension then was around $5 billion a year and in just over 10 years' time it is predicted to reach $20 billion.

-Michaels Chamberlain and Littlewood, investment and pension consultants respectively, argue the pension's affordable.
+Michaels Chamberlain and Littlewood, investment and pension consultants respectively, argue the pension is affordable.

 They do make one very reasonable point though and that's to take superannuation off the political table and for the politicians to make decisions that are best for the country, rather than for winning an election.